 You can use Postman to try a variety of push notifications using the Airship 1st Flight Postman Collection.
 After you install Postman, click the Run in Postman link below to automatically import our collection into your Postman account.

 - Send more notifications!
-Our Message workflow tutorial walks you through all the features and options.
+Our Message composer tutorial walks you through all the features and options.

 - Integrate Airship with your own app.
 See: Create a New Messaging Project.